There’s a specific kind of mental tiredness that sleep doesn’t fix.

 But your nervous system understands them immediately.

-You don’t need to delete everything.
+You don’t need more stimulation.

-Reclaiming your focus is quiet work
+Reclaiming your attention is quiet work

 It won’t trend.